|Delivery||Report Code||Available Format|

-In January 2017, the United States Food and Drug Administration approved Rhofade (oxymetazoline hydrochloride) manufactured by Allergan plc for the topical treatment of persistent facial erythema associated with rosacea in adults.
-Rhofade is cream based formulation intended for topical administration.
+The surging burden of chronic diseases has resulted in the development of new medicines and collaborations amongst different companies for strengthening their position in the topical drug delivery market.
+For instance, the United States Food and Drug Administration approved Rhofade (oxymetazoline hydrochloride) manufactured by Allergen plc for the topical treatment of persistent facial erythema which is associated with rosacea in adults, in January 2017.

-In December 2016, Sienna Biopharmaceuticals, Inc., announced that it had acquired Creabilis plc, a company focused on developing topical treatments for inflammatory diseases including atopic dermatitis, psoriasis and pruritus.
-The acquisition was done to acquire patented and first-in-class late-stage clinical candidates, including topical TrkA/janus kinase 3 (JAK3) inhibitor (SNA-125, formerly CT340) and Phase IIb topical tropomyosin receptor kinase A (TrkA) inhibitor (SNA-120, formerly CT327) for the treatment of skin conditions such as psoriasis and pruritus.
+In addition to this, in December 2016, Sienna Biopharmaceuticals Inc. announced regarding the acquisition of Creabilis plc, a company which focused on the development of treatments for inflammatory diseases, such pruritus, dermatitis, and psoriasis.
+The acquisition was done to procure the patented and first-in-class late-stage clinical candidates, such as topical Phase IIb topical tropomyosin receptor kinase A (TrkA) inhibitor (SNA-120, formerly CT327) and topical TrkA/janus kinase 3 (JAK3) inhibitor (SNA-125, formerly CT340) for treating skin conditions including pruritis and psoriasis.

-Some of the other key players operating in the global topical drug delivery market include Crescita Therapeutics Inc., SOLVAY S.A., Bayer AG, Cipla Limited, Galderma S.A, GlaxoSmithKline PLC, Janssen Global Services, LLC.
-(Johnson and Johnson), Novartis International AG, Sienna Biopharmaceuticals, Inc., Allergan PLC.
+Some other major players operating in the global topical drug delivery market are SOLVAY S.A., Cipla Limited, GlaxoSmithKline PLC, Novartis International AG, Crescita Therapeutics Inc., Bayer AG, Galderma S.A., Janssen Global Services LLC (Johnson and Johnson), and Sienna Biopharmaceuticals.